ivov/n8n-shortlink/docs/02-configure.md

 # Configure

-This guide explains how to configure the VPS for the app and set up backups.
+This guide explains how to configure the VPS for the app.

 ## Setup